What if you knew the exact tactics that convince most managers to give fast approval of a flexible work arrangement?

 Advantages to [employer name] of Proposal Approval

-Double the talent: You get two sets of skills and perspectives in one position.
-My partner and I bring a broader range of talents and experience to the position than either of us alone.
+Double the talent: My job partner and I bring a broader range of talents and experience to the position than either one of us alone; you get two sets of skills and perspectives in one position.
 This type of pairing generally results in a better work product.
+For example, [be briefly descriptive].
+We can also learn from each other’s strengths.

-Retention: Employee loyalty and retention are high and absenteeism is low among job sharers.
+Retention: Because job sharing allows for both career-driven achievements and work-life balance, loyalty and retention are high and absenteeism is low among job sharers.

 No matter which flexible work arrangement you plan to propose, recognize that the advantages are two-sided so you can confidently position the arrangement to meet both your needs as well as your employer’s.